zachares/deep_learning/README.md

 1. Install anaconda on your computer - https://docs.anaconda.com/anaconda/install/

-2. Create a new anaconda environment with python 3.7+
+2. Open a terminal and create a new anaconda environment with python 3.7+
 ```bash
 conda create -n deeplearning python=3.7
 conda activate deeplearning